laburnum

 At-A-Glance Information

-Known as the Golden Chain Tree, this showy genus of deciduous trees and shrubs needs full sun (with afternoon shade in the warmest climates of their zone range) and moderate to regular water.
-Take care when planting these trees in your yard, as all parts (especially seed pods) are poisonous when ingested.
-These trees produce chains of hanging yellow flowers in mid- to late spring, and are upright growers, usually pruned into single-trunked trees.
-They can be maintained as shrubs or espalier subjects, as well.
-Bark is green, and leaves are bright green.
+Known as the Golden Chain Tree or Golden Rain Tree, this showy genus of deciduous trees and shrubs needs full sun (with afternoon shade in the warmest climates of their zone range) and moderate to regular water to perform well.
+Trees produce chains of dangling yellow flowers in mid- to late spring, and are upright growers, usually pruned into single-trunked trees.
+They can be maintained as shrubs or espalier subjects on pergolas (as Wisteria is sometimes grown), as well.
+Take care when planting these trees in your yard, as all parts (especially seed pods) are very poisonous to humans and pets if ingested.

 |